-A galactocele is a milk-filled cyst.. composed of cuboidal or flat epithelium which frequently occur in women who are lactating or pregnant.
+A galactocele is a milk-filled cyst, common in young women who are pregnant or breast-feeding.

 Galatoceles contain milk

 Galactoceles are similar to ordinary cysts (see above.)
 But instead of clear fluid, they contain milk.
 Galactoceles are not dangerous, though they can be uncomfortable.

 Treatment involves a physician draining (“aspirating”) the galactocele with a fine needle.

 Radiological appearance of galactoceles depends on the amount of fat content